This section talks about how to profile the compiler and find out where it spends its time.

 If you want a nice visual representation of the compile times of your crate graph, you can use cargo's

-cargo -Z timings build.
+cargo build --timings.
 You can use this flag on the compiler itself with

 If you want to profile memory usage, you can use various tools depending on what operating system you are using.